yardena/akka-crawler/README.md

 * it checks if the link has already been processed in a previous `Crawler` run, with the help of `PageCache` actor, and also validates if the resut is recent or needs to be re-fetched
 * it limits the time for page processing, stoping itself if that time has been exceeded
 * it communicates with `Fetcher` sending the requests and receiving its response
-* it saves the downloaded HTML to a file on the disk (this may have been extracted into another dedicated actor for better modularity)
+* it saves the downloaded HTML to a file on the disk, by default into `./data` directory (this may have been extracted into another dedicated actor for better modularity)
 * it handles different response codes including following redirects (but limiting the number of times request is redirected)
 * it sends response body to the `Parser`, asynchronously receiving back all the links
 * it calculates the ratio of same-domain links to total links